Tuesday, December 31, 2024

 Letting the message continue untouched, she closed the app.

-“I, too, just received one,” Abaledina stated.
+“I, too, just received one,” Abaledina added.

 The Lieutenant glanced over his message with the sharp, quick eye of a man of business.
 But Abaledina noted his face grew a shade paler, and he became agitated as he proceeded.

-“Your husband will be soon, madam," responded the irritated man, "You will need to regulate your domestic matters accordingly.”
+“Your husband will be soon, madam,” responded the irritated man, “You need to regulate your domestic matters accordingly.”

-“Me! are you speaking to me, Lieutenant Gillfillian?" his wife demanded contemptuously.
+“Me!
+Are you speaking to me, Lieutenant Gillfillian?” his wife demanded contemptuously.
 “And what do I have to do with the domestic affairs of our house?
-You surely have been dreaming."
+You surely have been dreaming.”

 “I don’t think you will call it such once you have heard it:

-“The time has arrived, Abaledina, when I must undeceive you as to my affection.
+The time has arrived, Abaledina, when I must undeceive you about my affection.
 Forgive me, if I cause you to be miserable.
-Honor demands that I should no longer allow you to waste your early and devoted love upon one who never has—nor ever can return it.
+Honor demands that I can no longer allow you to waste your early and devoted love upon one who never has—nor ever can return it.

 “You, too!” he said, looking at Abaledina with a strangely mingled expression of anger and surprise.

-A moment after Beritha entered, Jeanilotta also came into the room highly flushed with excitement, but she stopped cold on beholding her mother extended upon the sofa in violent hysterics.
+A moment after Beritha entered, Jeanilotta also came into the room highly flushed with excitement, but she stopped cold upon beholding her mother extended upon the sofa in violent hysterics.
 Abaledina and Beritha bent over Mrs. Gillfillian, attempting to calm the woman while her uncle sat nearby reading the rest of his messages, uninterested, with a sour and angry countenance.

-“What is the meaning of this?”
+“What’s the meaning of this?”
 Jeanilotta asked.

 “Do I pay you well?”